Autotexts are text abbreviations that are replaced with a longer phrase. Such text shortcuts can also trigger macro automations.

 - Select an autotext option from the drop-down next to the autotext input box:

-A warning symbol is shown for very short autotexts, that are very likely to interfere with your typing, especially if configured to be executed without a trailing delimiter.
+A warning symbol is shown for very short autotexts, that are very likely to interfere with your typing.

 An autotext associated to a phrase executes that phrase.
 If the autotext is assigned to a phrase folder, PhraseExpress displays the contents of that phrase folder in a phrase menu, allowing you to select the desired phrase.